open-austin/austin-parks-photos/README.md

 Austin Parks Photo Scraper
 ---

-This project just searches photos for [https://github.com/open-austin/austingreenmap].
+This project just provides photo urls for [Austin Green Map](https://github.com/open-austin/austingreenmap).
 The photos are sourced from Flickr with a
 [Creative Commons](https://www.flickr.com/creativecommons/) license.